 It should stop by 1 to 2 months of age.
 If your baby is jittery when not crying, it could be abnormal.

-Is it normal for my baby to have jerky movements?
+Is it normal for babies to have jerky movements?

 As a new parent, it’s easy to get worried when you see your newborn’s odd shaky movements, from quivering chins to trembling hands and jitters to jerky arm and leg gestures.
 In most cases, these extra movements are completely normal and harmless, and, in most cases, your baby will outgrow them.